 You can do this almost anywhere.
 If you are stuck at the doctor’s office, don’t think of it as being stuck.
 Instead, focus on clearing your mind.
 Focus on your health and wellness.
 Think about improving yourself with the visit you’re going to have with the doctor.
 If you’re at a long line at the grocery store, you’ll focus on waiting and patience.
 You aren’t focused on the drive home, or unloading the groceries.
 Just focus on being present, and being where you are, when you are there.

 Vipassana is a type of meditation that is very similar to mindfulness.
 It’s a tradition from Tibetan Buddhism that translates to “insight” in English.
-The goal of insight meditation is to delve into the connection of the body and mind through a contemplative practice.
-During this contemplative practice, you practice being “the watcher”.
+The goal of insight meditation is to delve into the body and mind’s connection through contemplative practice.
+During this meditative practice, you practice being “the watcher.”
 The watcher is a non-judgemental open awareness of thoughts, sensations, and feelings that come and go through consciousness.

 This is one of the best types of meditation for scanning oneself, your body, and encourages practitioners to find areas of tension from within.
 Body scan meditation is also often referred to as progression meditation.
 Its primary goal is to help you alleviate tension, improve the muscular system, and focus on relaxation sessions.